 This article was first published in September 2018.

-- Plastic pollution is having a negative impact on our oceans and wildlife health.
-There have been many instances of marine impacts [jump to section].
+- Plastic pollution is having a negative impact on our oceans and wildlife health [jump to section].

-- High-income countries tend to generate more plastic waste per person [jump to section].
+- High-income countries generate more plastic waste per person [jump to section].

-- However, how plastic waste is managed determines its risk of entering the ocean.
-High-income countries have very effect waste management systems; mismanaged waste (and ocean inputs) are therefore low.
-Poor waste management across many middle- and low-income countries means they dominate the sources of global ocean plastic pollution [jump to section].
+- However, it is the management of plastic waste that determines the risk of plastic entering the ocean.
+High-income countries have very effect waste management systems; mismanaged waste – and plastic that ends up in the oceans – is therefore very rare.
+Poor waste management across many middle- and low-income countries means that these are the main sources of global ocean plastic pollution [jump to section].

-- This makes the improvement of waste management systems across the world critical to addressing plastic pollution.
+- This makes the improvement of waste management systems across the world critical to reducing plastic pollution.

-- Overall, approximately 80 percent of ocean plastics come from land-based sources, and 20 percent from marine.
-But, in particular regions, marine sources can dominate.
-More than half of plastics in the Great Pacific Garbage Patch (GPGP) come from fishing nets, ropes and lines [jump to section].
+- An estimated 20 percent of all plastic waste in the oceans comes from marine sources.
+In some regions, marine sources dominate: More than half of plastics in the Great Pacific Garbage Patch (GPGP) come from fishing nets, ropes and lines [jump to section].

-- It's also important to note that plastic is a unique material with many benefits: it's cheap, versatile, lightweight, and resistant.
+- It is important to keep in mind that plastic is a unique material with many benefits: it’s cheap, versatile, lightweight, and resistant.
 This makes it a valuable material for many functions.
-It can also provide environmental benefits through certain supply chains: it plays a critical role in maintaining food quality, safety and preventing waste.
-The trade-offs between plastics and substitutes (or complete bans) are therefore complex and could create negative knock-on environmental impacts [discussed in our FAQs on Plastics here].
+It can also provide environmental benefits: it plays a critical role in maintaining food quality, safety and reducing food waste.
+The trade-offs between plastics and substitutes (or complete bans) are therefore complex and could create negative knock-on impacts on the environment [discussed in our FAQs on Plastics here].

-The data and visualizations which follow in this entry are developed to provide this overview step-by-step.
-This is summarised in the figure below2.
+The data and visualizations which follow in this entry provide this overview step-by-step.
+This overview is summarized in the figure below.2

 Here we see that in 2010: